4 Tips for the First-Time Pet Owner

 Find a Quality Vet

 Just like you need to go to the doctor on a regular basis, your pet should be taken to a veterinarian on a regular basis.
 Animals that get regular shots and other medication typically live longer because they are less likely to get sick.
-A vet like Evergreen Veterinary Clinic or someone similar may also be able to recommend a feeding and exercise schedule that will keep your pet in good shape between visits.
+Your vet may also be able to recommend a feeding and exercise schedule that will keep your pet in good shape between visits.

 Make Time for Your Pet